Waterfountain10/Coveo/README.md

 - **Badges Functionality**: Couldn't implement as intended.
 Attempted to add "Top Result" and "Featured" badges but faced issues.

 - **Field Retrievals**: Encountered difficulties retrieving certain fields directly (e.g., thumbnail, video duration).
-Used placeholders (e.g., cute dog image for thumbnails, static number for duration) to progress.
+Used placeholders (e.g., cute doggy image for thumbnails, static number for duration) to progress.
 The hyperlink functionality works as expected.

 ## Task 2: Filter for 2022 Content
 Successfully implemented after a detailed review of the Headless documentation. :)